HassanBaji/haji-components/Readme.md

 | `country` | Country | The selected country object. |
 | `onChange` | (text: string) => void | A function to be called when the input value changes

+-- accepts all props from react native `TextInput`

 The BottomSheet component accepts the following props:

 | Prop Name | Type | Description |